 So what did they do?
 They made it so you can only have a hotkey for 1 type of screenshot, and this rustled my jimmies.
 As yet again here we have a company removing what appears to be a really tiny feature but who knows what kind of impact that might have.
 In my recent conversations with them though, it seems they had a big enough backlash that they plan on adding it back in.

-Now this can be argued from another viewpoint as well.
-It’s possible you may wish to remove features if you’re software has become too bloated and your customers don’t really know how to interact with it or even use it.
+Now, this can be argued from another viewpoint as well.
+It’s possible you may wish to remove features if your software has become too bloated and your customers don’t really know how to interact with it or even use it.
 Without trying to sound cliché, It’s important to ensure a streamlined product that centers around the user experience and the problems you are trying to solve for that user.

 With that said, it’s even possible that adding features or even a new product set could enrage your customer base.
 A few months ago, Valve, the makers of Steam decided to create a marketplace for game add-ons.
-Personally I loved the idea as too often I’d always find mods or game add-ons that would have a negative impact on my gaming experience from buggy code to simply not being maintained.
+Personally, I loved the idea as too often I’d always find mods or game add-ons that would have a negative impact on my gaming experience from buggy code to simply not being maintained.
 The thought of having a centralized marketplace would seem to infer higher standards for developers and provide a better experience for the end-user.

 However, many saw this as a big corporation trying to make even more money by taking a 25% cut of the price of the mod purchased.
 While Steam already allowed anybody to upload free mods to games, they were now allowing developers to charge for certain mods.
 Just 4 days after releasing it they shut it down though.
 They had pissed off the entire internet and lost much more revenue than it ever could have gained with the paid mods enabled.

 So what have we learned?
-Well it’s possible to piss your customers off in a myriad of ways.
+Well, it’s possible to piss your customers off in a myriad of ways.
 While change is inevitable and we humans are psychologically programmed to get upset over changes to the norm, they can have devastating impacts on the long-term viability of a company.

 So if you’re not a CEO at a publically traded company then your concern shouldn’t be with quarterly profits but in building a loyal fan base that will follow you wherever you go, not necessarily motivated by what your product does so as much as the values and culture that defines your company as a whole.